alindeman/upgradingtorails4/text/03_upgrading.markdown

 @@@

-In an ideal world, you would see `"No gem incompatibilities found"`, meaning you can upgrade to Rails 4 straightaway.
+In an ideal world, you would see `"No gem incompatibilities found"`, meaning you could upgrade to Rails 4 straightaway.
 However, it is more likely that you will be presented with a table of gems and the version of Rails to which they are locked.